sonofevil/scripts/bash/README.md

 I cannot guarantee that any of these scripts will work on any system that is in the slightest way different from mine.

+## winesel

+Takes command as argument and runs it inside the selected wineprefix from ~/.local/share/wineprefixes.
+Change "konsole" to your preferred terminal emulator.

 ## menuentry.sh

 GUI wizard which creates a menu entry under KDE for an executable file given as an argument.